-Please select the button below to submit your application to join this fantastic group of smart, high achieving leaders.
+Please select “Apply Now” from the menu above to submit your application to join this fantastic group of smart, high achieving leaders.

 The Blue Ridge Institute: A Legacy of Learning, Leading and Renewal for Service Executives.
 Adapted from original version by Ricardo Perez

 In 1927, a group of 56 dedicated people from throughout the southeast, from what has come to be known as the field of social welfare or human services, came together at a YMCA Camp in the mountains outside of Ashville, NC.
 They had responded to an invitation from a small group of leaders in Richmond, Virginia who had a vision of a learning experience that would not only help to build leadership and professional skills, but would also provide the opportunity for private and public agency heads to learn from each other.